vuejs-translations/docs-cs/src/api/sfc-css-features.md

 ### Deep Selectors {#deep-selectors}

-If you want a selector in `scoped` styles to be "deep", i.e. affecting child components, you can use the `:deep()` pseudo-class:
+If you want a selector in `scoped` styles to be "deep", tj. affecting child components, you can use the `:deep()` pseudo-class:

 ```vue
 <style scoped>